ToMandel/Superapp-Wedding_Portal/readme.md

 ## Suppliers mini app:

-- getTypes
+- getTypes - return all types of suppliers

 1. Create an object with "supplier_manager" type and save it ObjectId
 2. Invoke command with "getTypes" value in the "command" field and the ObjectId from step 1 in TargetObject field

-- getSupplierServices
+- getSupplierServices - return all services of specific supplier

 1. In the TargetObject field enter the ObjectId of the supplier you want to see his upcoming services
 2. In the commandAttribues, insert filed supplierMail

+- getSupplierServicesByStatusAndMail - return all services by status and mail of the supplier

+1. In the commandAttributes put a field supplierMail with the mail of the supplier you want to see his services
+2. In the commandAttributes put a field status with the relevant status

 ## Customers mini app:

-- getSupplierFreeDates
+- getSupplierFreeDates - return free dates of specific supplier

 1. In the TargetObject field enter the ObjectId of the supplier you want to see his free dates

-- getCustomerServices
+- getCustomerServices - return services of specific customer

 1. In the TargetObject field enter the ObjectId of the customer you want to see his orderd services
 2. In the commandAttribues, insert filed customerMail

 ## Tables miniapp:

-- getAllGuestsOfUser
+- getAllGuestsOfUser - return all guest of specifc customer

 1. The functions, assume that you created objects with type "guest" (all lower case), and entred in the createdBy field the logged in user.
 2. In the command attributes, enter a field "mail".
 The value of this field should be the mail of the logged in user

 ## General Commands:

-- getObjectByMail
+- getObjectByMail - return specific object by mail

 1. The mini app should be suppliers/customers
 2. The command assumes that all customers and suppliers has a field named "mail" in ths objectDetalis